97amarnathk/97amarnathk.github.io/_pages/01_about.markdown

 permalink: /about/
 ---

-## Hi There
+:wave: Hi There.
 I am Amarnath, Software Engineer at [Stripe](https://stripe.com/)

 My interests primarily in backend engineering, distributed systems.

 When not working I like travelling, hiking, reading books and watching anime